 Heat Block

-Ceramic heater 12V (40W) is a component that is inserted into the heat block and ensures heating of the nozzle.
-It is a cheap and simple component.
+Ceramic Heater 12V (40W).
+This component is inserted into the heat block and provides reliable heating of the nozzle.
+It is a simple and inexpensive part.

 Color Switch (230V)